Together-Java/TJ-Bot/Setup-project-locally.md

 ### IntelliJ

-1. put the file configuration file to `TJ-Bot\application\config.json` or run the program with a single argument, the path to your config file
+1. put the configuration file to `TJ-Bot\application\config.json` or run the program with a single argument, the path to your config file
 2. in the Gradle view, click the `run` task and start it

 ![Bot runs](https://i.imgur.com/KdsSsx0.png)